 Elaine is stalked by Lou Filerman, a “sidler” with awful breath, at the office.
 Elaine tries easing his halitosis by giving him Tic Tacs, but nearly gets fired for it.

 Kramer converts his entire apartment into the set of the old “Merv Griffin Show,” after finding the discarded set pieces in a dumpster, proceeding to somehow turn his entire life into an ongoing talk show.

-Downtown Veterinary Clinic
+Downtown Veterinary Clinic (NOW CLOSED)

 148 Ninth Ave., New York, NEW YORK (map)

 nearest subway: 23rd Street (C,E)

 George and Miranda go to visit the squirrel George hit, even sending away for special “really tiny instruments” at a massive cost to save its life.

 George uses a videotape of his boyhood trip to Michigan to make Celia fall asleep so they can play with her toys.
 The tapes reveal George’s parents changing him…when he was 7 and a half years old.